Eat Like A Gorilla — Your Scientifically Proven Best Diet

 Your scientifically proven best diet is the one your friendly neighborhood gorilla eats.
 No, not your hairy, shirtless neighbor, but the one in the zoo, or the few in the jungle.
 Eat like a gorilla and you’ll live longer and with more vitality and less chronic illness.

-Yesterday, I was efficiently making my way through Trader Joe’s, the grocery store I frequent, treading a well-worn path pass all the foodstuff I usually grab off the shelves and place in my cart.
+I was recently making my way through Trader Joe’s, the grocery store I frequent, treading a well-worn path pass all the foodstuff I usually grab off the shelves and place in my cart.
 Then I stopped in front of the meat display and quickly entered some catatonic state where decision-making is illusive.

 “What meat do I want to eat?” was the question whose answer I sought.
 These days that question often goes unanswered, and so it was.
 I turned away empty handed, pushing the cart ahead of me, muttering something about just not having an appetite for meat anymore and where in the heck am I gonna get the protein I need?

 If you spend a lot of time as I do reading the literature about nutrition, it’s inevitable that you bump into vigorous debates about the pros and cons of various foods, such as salt, saturated fats, coffee, red wine and meat.
 If in one corner there were a group of PhDs saying one thing and in the other corner a bunch of yahoos saying another, it would be easy to side with the experts.